tanjoshua/Food-Collection/README.md

 # Redux notes

+States

 1. Create a reducer with a state
 2. In App.js, combine reducers using combineReducers
 3. Create a storage using createStore
 4. Wrap jsx with Provider component with store assigned
 5. To retrieve stuff in a component: useSelector

+Actions

+6. Create an function that returns an object with the type and any parameters (actions)
+7. In the reducer, create a switch function that checks for the action
+8. In the component, create a handler that uses dispatch to call the action
+9. Send the handler to the navigation using setParams